Rick Owens: Furniture line

 In addition to designing clothes, Owens designs furniture.
 His furniture was originally custom-designed and tailored for his own use while in Paris.
 Owens's furniture line is influenced by architectural elements such as Brutalism and German World War II bunkers, characterized by angular movements and sculptural forms.
 He occasionally incorporates a pair of antlers, mimicking asymmetric wings to a pair of chairs.
-Owens is now represented by a design gallery called Jousse Entreprise.
+Galerie Philia has exhibited some of his works.

 His first furniture show in Berlin was made possible by the publisher, Angelika Taschen.
 Taschen has known Owens and his wife since they lived in Los Angeles.
 Taschen included his Parisian living space in her book, New Paris Interiors.
 She was taken away by Owens's eye for furniture design and wanted his work to be showcased in her hometown, Berlin.
 The Berlin Gallery Weekend 2010 took place from April 30 to May 2 in which 40 galleries mounted new exhibitions.
 Presented by Taschen, Owens's show, ‘To Pop A Boner,’ was on display at the famous Apartment store.

 In July 2005, Owens introduced a furniture collection.
 Using raw plywood, marble, alabaster, bronze, leather, and moose antlers, the collection is inspired by his favorite shapes from Eileen Gray to Brâncuși to California skate parks.
 The furniture collection has since been shown at the Musée d'Art modern in Paris and the Museum of Contemporary Art, Los Angeles.
 Owens credits his wife, Michèle Lamy, as the creative force behind his furniture show.
 The exhibit showcases new works as well as classic pieces, in which some were envisioned for this newest store located in Soho, New York.
 The couple has worked together throughout the design process for his furniture line.
 Owens comes up with the drawings in which Lamy then creates the preliminary models for.
 Before his wife hires artisans to create the final pieces, the two carve, re-proportion, and make any adjustments beforehand.
 Owens leaves the installation process in Lamy's hands, who writes the summaries for the pieces as well.